-You can find locally produced Gyoza skins at Asian grocery stores.
-What I usually use is 400g pack containing 42 skins.
+You can find locally produced Gyoza Wrappers at Asian grocery stores.
+What I usually use is 400g pack containing 42 wrappers.
 They are fresh and very reasonably priced.

 35 to 40 pieces